 It used to be thought that crystalline glazes were only possible in an oxidation atmosphere.
 But as many more potters become seduced by these intriguing glazes, new and exciting discoveries – including developing crystals in reduction – are being made all the time.

-In today’s post, crystalline potter Diane Creber explains the basics of growing crystals and how crystalline glaze potters have been recently experimenting using reduction to enhance the pre-formed crystals in their glazes.
-Plus she shares a couple of great crystalline glaze recipes and a crystalline firing program for a digital controller. – Jennifer Harnetty, editor.
+In today’s post, crystalline potter Diane Creber explains the basics of growing crystals and how potters have been recently experimenting with crystalline glazes using reduction to enhance the pre-formed crystals in their glazes.
+Plus she shares a couple of great cone 10 crystalline glaze recipes and a crystalline glaze firing program for a digital controller. – Jennifer Poellot Harnetty, editor.

 Crystalline glazes are seductive and instantly capture the eye.
 How exhilarating to create a glaze that suggests floating galaxies, frosty windows, rare gemstones, or flowers.
 Enthusiasm for this glaze technique has greatly increased over the last few years, perhaps because of new advances in kiln technology and computer temperature controllers.
 Many more potters are now exploring the potential of this glaze technique, making new and exciting discoveries, including reduction firing (see “Reduction Firing Crystalline Glazes” below).